Truist Park

 Truist Park is a baseball stadium in the Atlanta metropolitan area, approximately 10 miles (16 km) northwest of downtown Atlanta in the unincorporated community of Cumberland, in Cobb County, Georgia.
-Opened in 2017, it is the home ballpark of Major League Baseball's Atlanta Braves.
+Opened in 2017, it is the ballpark of Major League Baseball's Atlanta Braves.
+The ballpark was originally named SunTrust Park after SunTrust Bank and was renamed Truist Park in 2020 following the bank’s merger that created Truist Financial.

 The stadium was constructed in a public–private partnership with a project budget of $622 million.
 Cobb-Marietta Coliseum & Exhibit Hall Authority issued up to $397 million in bonds for the project.
 The county raised an additional $14 million from transportation taxes and $10 million cash from businesses in the Cumberland Community Improvement District.
 The Braves contributed the remaining money for the park and The Battery Atlanta.
 In March 2015, a security filing from Braves owners Liberty Media allotted $672 million for Truist Park and $452 million for The Battery Atlanta, which adds up to a total cost of above $1.1 billion.
 The Braves will spend $181 million over 30 years to help pay off the county's bonds on the project.

 The Braves hosted a soft opening for season ticket holders on March 31, 2017, in a preseason game against the New York Yankees.
 The first regular season game at the park was held on April 14, 2017, against the San Diego Padres.

-SunTrust Banks originally bought naming rights to the stadium in 2014.
-After a merger in 2020, SunTrust became Truist Financial and the ballpark was renamed.